nbusseneau/hephaistos/README.md

 > - MacOS / Linux: run `hephaistos`
 > - Python: run `python -m hephaistos`
 >
-> Note that you still have to move the files to the Hades directory manually before continuing.
+> Note that you still have to move the files to the Hades directory manually before continuing, and that auto-detection is currently not possible for the Microsoft Store version (you are the one choosing where to install).

 Once Hephaistos is placed in the proper directory, you can use it in two ways: